 For everyone who needs to visit the doctor, here is a handy, handsome Notebook to write down your medical questions and answers.
 I have created and published this very useful notebook for you.
 It's called My Medical Notebook.
-Please visit my website at http://my-medical-notbook.com and buy one for you, friends, relatives or caregiver.
+Please visit Amazon.comand buy one for you, friends, relatives or caregiver.

 My work belongs to the future because

 I include the future in my work.

 Art made not for empire but about empire, not for class but about class, and

 art made as though there was a culture for which to make art. -- John Sheridan

 his artwork but look here for any future shows

 Mahatma Gandhi, asked what he thought about Western culture, answered